Deciphering and targeting cellular states in glioblastoma

 Challenges

-Yet, our understanding of how these common states are regulated and of how distinct states respond, individually or in combinations, to potential treatments remains poorly understood.
+Yet, our understanding of how these common states are regulated and how distinct states respond, individually or in combinations, to potential treatments remains poorly understood.
 Furthermore, it is unclear if additional states of clinical significance remain to be uncovered.

 Research Objectives